On Stellar Migration from Andromeda to the Milky Way: Introduction

 \citet{Montanari_2019} investigate multiple HVSs from the \textit{Gaia} Data Release (DR2) catalogue \citep{GAIA_2016, GAIA_2018}.
 They filter the data according to Galactocentric velocity as well as the probability of being unbound from the Milky Way.
 The probabilities for the HVSs to be unbound are provided by \citet{Marchetti_2018}.
 They find 20 HVSs with a probability $>80$ per cent of being unbound.
 13 out of these 20 HVSs have trajectories that point towards the Milky Way disc.
 This indicates that their origin is not within the Milky Way, but outside of it.
 The trajectories of HVSs that originate inside the Milky Way characteristically point away from it. \citet{Montanari_2019} argue that they may originate in globular clusters and dwarf galaxies surrounding the Milky Way, or even in the Andromeda Galaxy.
 While \citet{Montanari_2019} focus on dwarf galaxies, this paper will focus on Andromeda as a possible origin.
+Previous work on this topic has been done by \citet{Sherwin_2008}.

 We expect Andromeda to eject HVSs at a much higher rate than its satellites.
 Compared to the dwarf galaxies in the immediate neighbourhood of the Milky Way, Andromeda and its satellites are much further away.
 For this reason, we neglect Andromeda's satellites and only consider HVSs ejected from the inner region of Andromeda.